 Once established, funds may be requested by survivors of abuse through their local community-based domestic and sexual violence advocacy program.

-Grants are not currently available.
+Individual grants are not currently available.